javachaos/java_datastructures/README.md

 # java_datastructures
 A simple library with some java data structures.
-Mainly used for personally learning.
+Mainly used for personal learning.